Law School Graduation Requirements

 Students may also arrange to "visit out" at a member law school of the Consortium for Innovative Legal Education.
-However, tuition is based on the entire course of study required for a degree (three years for Day Division and four years for Evening Division), so students are charged the full tuition for their program, regardless of credits earned in summer programs.
+However, tuition is based on the entire course of study required for a degree (three years for Day Program and four years for Evening Program), so students are charged the full tuition for their program, regardless of credits earned in summer programs.

 Additional Law School Graduation Requirements

 In addition to the above requirements and the required courses, students must satisfy these requirements to be eligible for New England Law graduation: